 It’s elegant and refined, and serves great food.
 We think the appetizers are the highlight of the menu (given how much you have been eating, maybe just getting appetizers wouldn’t be such a bad idea?)
 Some can’t-miss menu items include the Carthay Signature Fried Biscuits and Fire Cracker Duck Wings.

-Nighttime Spectacular: World of Color – There are usually two showings of World of Color, the second of which ends after the park closes.
+Nighttime Spectacular: World of Color – There are usually 1-2 showings of World of Color, the second of which ends after the park closes.
 Whenever there are two showings, the second one is substantially less crowded than the first showing, basically guaranteeing that you can watch from (or near) the front row.